About ear wax

-This build-up can cause discomfort like an earache.
-The build-up can also sometimes cause dizziness, mild deafness or ringing in the ear.
+When ear wax builds up, it can cause discomfort like an earache.
+The build-up can also cause dizziness, mild hearing loss or ringing in the ear.

-You should take your child to the GP if you think she has a build-up of ear wax that you can’t soften with drops from the pharmacy.
+You should take your child to the GP if they have a build-up of ear wax that won’t soften with drops from the pharmacy.

-Also see your GP if your child has sudden deafness, dizziness, ringing in the ear or unmanageable pain in his ear.
+Also see your GP if your child has sudden hearing loss, dizziness, ringing in the ear or unmanageable pain in their ear.

 Treatment for ear wax build-up

-If your child has a regular build-up of ear wax, she might have to use special ear drops.
+If your child has a regular build-up of ear wax, your GP might prescribe special ear drops.